AfterShip/aftership-apps-woocommerce/readme.txt

 === Plugin Name ===
 Contributors: aftership
 Donate link: https://www.aftership.com/
-Tags: shipping, tracking, ups, usps, fedex, dhl, tnt, dpd, post, shipment, woocommerce, tracking number, aftership, package tracking, fulfilment, tracking link, carrier, courier, woo commerce, woocommerce shipment tracking, shipping details plugin, widget, shipstation, track, package
+Tags: ecommerce, shipping, shipment, order, ups, usps, fedex, dhl, tnt, dpd, post, carrier, courier, woocommerce, tracking number, aftership, package tracking,  woo commerce, woocommerce shipment tracking, shipping details plugin, widget, shipstation, track, package
 Requires at least: 2.9
-Tested up to: 5.2.1
+Tested up to: 5.6
-Stable tag: 1.10.2
+Stable tag: 1.10.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Auto import tracking of all your shipments in one place to WooCommerce (Free), branded tracking page to view order status in one click and ensure great post-purchase experience for your customers, send email / SMS delivery notifications to engage your customers after sales (Premium).
-AfterShip is free for 100 first shipments, then try Premium.
+Effortless order tracking synced from all shipping providers for your ecommerce customers.
+Include a branded tracking page and automated delivery notifications.

 == Description ==

-###Top Shipment Tracking Plugin (Free)
+###Top Ecommerce Order Tracking Plugin for Wordpress (Free)
-By installing AfterShip plugin, you can automatically add Tracking Number and Courier fields to your admin panel.
-After you fulfill an order, simply enter the tracking number and select a courier at WooCommerce, the same info will be displayed at customer's order history page.
-AfterShip supports over 550+ carriers worldwide, you can select couriers by [signing up a free AfterShip account](https://secure.aftership.com/signup).
+Install the AfterShip plugin to automatically add Tracking Number and Courier fields to your admin panel.
+AfterShip supports over 760+ carriers worldwide (including USPS, FedEx, UPS, DHL, etc.).
+You can select couriers by [signing up a free AfterShip account](https://secure.aftership.com/signup).

-###Display tracking info at order history page (Free)
+###One-click tracking on order history page (Free)
-The plugin allows you to insert the AfterShip Track Button to order history page, so that your customers can track the latest order status in one click.
+After fulfillment, enter an order’s tracking number and select a WooCommerce courier to display tracking details in the customer's order history page.
+Customers will be able to track the shipping status with one click using the AfterShip Track button.

-###Support 550+ International Courier (Free)
+###Integrated with 760+ International Couriers (Free)
-AfterShip supports UPS tracking, FedEx tracking, USPS tracking, DHL tracking and shipment tracking of over 550+ carriers worldwide.
-Please scroll down to see the full list of our supported carriers.
+AfterShip supports UPS tracking, FedEx tracking, USPS tracking, DHL tracking, and shipment tracking of over 760 carriers worldwide.
+See the “supported carriers” section below for more information.

 ###Track all shipments in one place (Free)
-By setting up an auto import of tracking numbers to AfterShip, you can get the latest tracking info of all your shipments in one place.
-Each free account comes with a Dashboard to monitor current statuses of all shipments.
-You can also filter your shipments by dates, statuses, couriers and destination.
-Find out if all your shipments are delivered on time and discover any exceptions.
-Support [WooCommerce Shipment Tracking Plugin](http://www.woothemes.com/products/shipment-tracking/) as well.
+Automatically import your tracking numbers to AfterShip so you can get current tracking info for all your shipments in one place.
+Each free account comes with a Dashboard to monitor current shipping status for all ecommerce orders.
+Filter shipments by dates, statuses, couriers, and destination.
+Easily see if all your shipments are delivered on time and discover any delays/exceptions.
+Our Wordpress tracking plugin also integrates with [WooCommerce Shipment Tracking Plugin](http://www.woothemes.com/products/shipment-tracking/).

 ###Branded Tracking Page (Free)

 AfterShip automatically generates a tracking page for each shipment.
-Customize tracking page by adding your brand logo, store URL and Instagram pictures to improve SEO and generate more sales.
-You can also embed the [AfterShip Track Button](http://support.aftership.com/article/111-how-can-i-add-track-button-to-wordpress-or-woocommerce) to allow tracking at your store.
-Improve your customer experience on tracking.
+Customize your tracking page by adding your logo, store URL, and Instagram pictures to improve SEO and generate more sales.
+You can also embed the [AfterShip Track Button](http://support.aftership.com/article/111-how-can-i-add-track-button-to-wordpress-or-woocommerce) to allow effortless order tracking on your store.

 ###Notify customers of delivery updates (Premium)
-Upgrade to [Premium](https://www.aftership.com/pricing) to automatically send out delivery notifications to customers or yourself.
-Your choice of notification triggers - In transit, Out for delivery, Delivered, Failed delivery attempt or Exceptions.
-Use your own email to send out notifications, and customize messages to add store logo, URL, a tracking link to get more returned customers after shipping!
+Upgrade to [Premium](https://www.aftership.com/pricing) to automatically send delivery notifications to customers or internal notifications to your team.
+Configure notifications for: In Transit, Out for Delivery, Delivered, Failed Delivery Attempt, or Exceptions.
+Shipping notifications are sent from your email address, and you can customize messages to include your logo and URL, which increases customer retention and probability of repeat purchases.

 [youtube https://www.youtube.com/watch?v=1u-b5AZ5tvE&feature=youtu.be]